wildcardcorp/castle.documentation/working-with-content/introduction/user-accounts-and-roles.rst

 User Roles
 ----------

-Equally important is the distinction between different user roles on a Plone web site.
+Equally important is the distinction between different user roles on a Castle web site.
 To illustrate the simplest case, let's consider two user roles, one called *member* and the other called *manager*.
 Consider the different rights or "power" of these two roles: